deNBI/simplevm-user-docs/wiki/simple_vm/Instance/instance_detail.md

 ![vdb1_mounted](../img/instance_detail/rescue_vdb1_mounted.png)

-After you have successfully mounted the drive, you can access the data by going to the directory you created.
+After you have successfully mounted the root volume of the rescued vm, you can access the data by going to the directory you created.

 ???+ info "Instance with volume"
-    You can still access attachted volumes in rescude mode.
+    You can still access attached volumes in rescude mode.
 However, you cannot attach a volume to an already rescued instance.
 If you are using an instance with ephemeral storage and worry about data loss, we recommend attaching a volume to it when creating the instance.